Mohs Micrographic Surgery

 Although we do not know all of the factors that cause skin cancer, perhaps the most single principal factor is excessive exposure to sunlight.

-Skin cancers occur more frequently in persons with fair complexions, particularly those of European descent, specifically Celtic, Germanic, in those who have blonde hair and blue eyes, and in persons exposed to more than average amounts of sun.
-Darker skinned persons have more pigment, which shields their skin from sunlight to a greater degree, and are much more rare to having skin cancer.
+Skin cancers occur more frequently in persons with fair complexions, particularly those of European descent, specifically Celtic, Germanic, in those who have blonde hair and blue eyes, in persons exposed to more than average amounts of sun, and in persons who have used tanning beds.
+Darker skinned persons have more pigment, which shields their skin from sunlight to a greater degree, and more rarely have skin cancer.
 It may take many years to develop skin cancer.
-Although the majority of the exposure often takes place in the teenage years, skin cancer may not occur until the person is over 40 years of age.

-Skin cancer is the most common form of all cancers, with over one million new cases diagnosed annually.
+Skin cancer is the most common form of all cancers, with over five million new cases diagnosed annually in the United States.
+One in five Americans will develop skin cancer by age 70.

 “Cancer” is a word used to describe many different diseases in many areas of the body.
 It simply means that a cell is replicating faster than it normally should.
 Most body cells naturally grow to replace worn-out tissue and to repair injuries.
 If one of these cells is injured in some way (for example, by the sun in skin cancers), it begins to replicate and divide more quickly.
 Because the body is unable to process all of the new cells, a mass or ball of these cells is formed, called a “tumor.”